-Carbon footprint measures the quantity of carbon emissions divided by the issuer value, and then multiplied by the size of the investment.
-It is a measure of carbon emissions ownership, as it takes into account the proportion of emissions per investment, relative to the total size of the issuer value.
-However, carbon footprint can fluctuate without a change in carbon emissions as a result of changes in issuer value.
+Carbon footprint measures the quantity of carbon emissions financed by our investment divided by the AuM (Assets under Management) invested and is also referred to as the financed emission intensity or emission intensity.
+It indicates the climate impact that an investor is responsible for per USD 1 million of financing.
+It is a normalised metric; the carbon footprint of different portfolios and benchmarks can be compared regardless of the size.
+The carbon footprint can fluctuate without a change in carbon emissions due to movements in the issuer value.
 Understanding the change in investment or issuer versus the change in carbon emissions is an important step in monitoring the environmental progress of the investment.
-Refer to the section on metrics monitoring on page 2 for further explanation.
-Total Carbon Footprint is the sum of all issuer carbon footprint, divided by the value of the portfolio.
+The Total Carbon Footprint is the sum of all issuer carbon emissions financed by our investment, divided by the value of the portfolio.